mpvader/signalk.github.io/overview.md

 router, will keep your data safe.

 ## [Signal K](#) <a class="anchor" id="signalk"></a>
-Signal K uses modern techniques to create a marine data standard for the 21st Century.
+The Signal K data standard is based on  modern techniques, creating a marine data standard for the 21st Century.
 It is:

 * Open.
 Signal K is managed by a community of boaters, and developers are able to propose improvements to the standard.